Di-Higgs Signatures in Neutral Naturalness: Di-Higgs Signals at the LHC

 Now, the fact that HH has a small cross section in the SM opens an opportunity for new physics.
 In the large invariant mass regime one expects very little irreducible background events.
 Searches for HH resonances performed in the $bbbb$ final states place bounds \cite{ATLAS:2022hwc} on masses between 250 GeV and 5 TeV for spin 0 \cite{Lewis:2017dme} and spin 2 \cite{Carvalho:2014lsg} resonances.
 The bounds on the cross section times HH branching ratio range between a few pb for the lowest masses down to 1 fb for the heaviest mass. \footnote{These bounds imply different lower bounds in the HH resonance mass in the context of different models \cite{Li:2019tfd,Chen:2018wjl,Cheung:2020xij,Abouabid:2021yvw,Anisha:2022hgv,Chung:2022kjp,Iguro:2022fel,Baglio:2023euv,Englert:2019eyl,Alasfar:2019pmn,Moretti:2023dlx,Gabriel:2023dyx,Banerjee:2016nzb}.}

 In order to find the reach of the LHC on the parameter space of our model, we calculated the cross section for stoponium production and multiplied by the corresponding BR to HH in the plane $(\mst, A_t)$.
-Our results are presented in Figs. \ref{fig:moneyplot1} and \ref{fig:moneyplot2}, where we show the exclusion and projections for the different benchmarks defined in Eq. \ref{eq:bench}.
-We found that for the {\it natural} benchmark B1, where $\mu = 200$ and $t_\beta=1$ (Fig. \ref{fig:moneyplot1} - left), current LHC data only covers a region of the parameter space that is disfavored by Unitarity.
-This benchmark predicts that HL-LHC will discover di-Higgs resonances in the range of 400-800 GeV corresponding to stop masses of 200-400 GeV.
-For the second {\it natural} benchmark B2, where $\mu = 200$ and $t_\beta=10$ (Fig. \ref{fig:moneyplot1} - right), current data exclude resonances up to 1.4 TeV, corresponding to stop masses of 700 GeV.
-According to this benchmark, HL-LHC will discover HH resonances up to 1.7 TeV corresponding to stop masses of 850 GeV.
+Our results are presented in Fig. \ref{fig:moneyplot1} and \ref{fig:moneyplot2}, where we show the exclusion and projections for the different benchmarks defined in Eq. \ref{eq:bench}.
+We found that for the {\it natural} benchmark B1, where $\mu = 200$ and $t_\beta=1$ (Fig. \ref{fig:moneyplot1} - left), both current LHC data and HL-LHC projections only probe a region of the parameter space that is disfavored by the constraints; where Unitarity corresponds to the shaded light-grey region, constraints from corrections to the Higgs trilinear coupling ($\delta\lambda_{3h}$) correspond to the red shaded region, and constraints from modifications to the Higgs to photon decay width $(\delta\Gamma_{h\gamma\gamma})$ and from the EW oblique parameters ($STU$) are denoted by the purple-dotted and blue-dashed lines, respectively.
+For the second {\it natural} benchmark B2, where $\mu = 200$ and $t_\beta=10$ (Fig. \ref{fig:moneyplot1} - right), current data exclude resonances up to 900 GeV, corresponding to stop masses of 450 GeV in a small corner of the parameter space outside the constraints (bottom-left corner of the plot).
+According to this benchmark, HL-LHC will discover HH resonances in the range $\sim 0.6 - 1.3$ TeV corresponding to stop masses between $\sim300-650$ GeV.

-The bottom line of what these results indicate is that the LHC could discover di-Higgs resonances in the range of 400 - 1700 GeV in subsequent runs.
+The bottom line of what these results indicate is that the LHC could discover di-Higgs resonances in the range of 600 - 1300 GeV in subsequent runs, as indicated by the unconstrained region between the green shaded band and the HL-LHC projection black dashed line.
 This, in a reasonable {\it natural} region of the parameter space.
-Furthermore, if LHC finds a HH resonance in this range, according to our analysis, we could be able to infer the value of $t_\beta$ and $A_t$ within a small window.
+Furthermore, if LHC finds a HH resonance in this range, according to our analysis, we will be able to infer the value of $t_\beta$ and $A_t$ within a small window.
 This in turn will allow us to infer the subsequent decay modes of the resonance according to the right panel of Fig. \ref{fig:xsec}.
 As we can see in said figure, our resonance will have a significant BR to massive gauge bosons, and if this resonance were to be related to naturalness and the stops, it will also have a significant BR to a pair of top quarks.
 Finding the same resonance in any of these channels would amount to strong evidence in favour of the model.